Gepardec/microprofile-training/docs/developer-guide.md

 The directory for a framework such as `mdb` which also defines the version.
 If a webjar of the used framework exists, then the webjar should be used.
 * `/css`
-The directory for all of the applications stylings.
+The directory for all the applications stylings.
 * `/img`
-The directory for all of the applications images.
+The directory for all the applications images.
    * `/<context>`
    The directory holding the images for a context
       * `/<view>`
       The directory holding the images for a context view

 All provided images must be `PNG` files.

+{% include_relative components-jsf.md %}